SYNNEX (NYSE:SNX) PT Raised to $160.00

-SYNNEX (NYSE:SNX) had its price target upped by investment analysts at Barrington Research from $125.00 to $160.00 in a report issued on Wednesday, The Fly reports.
-The firm currently has an “outperform” rating on the business services provider’s stock.
-Barrington Research’s price objective would indicate a potential upside of 14.02% from the stock’s previous close.
+SYNNEX (NYSE:SNX) had its price target raised by equities researchers at Raymond James from $140.00 to $160.00 in a research note issued to investors on Wednesday, Marketbeat Ratings reports.
+The brokerage currently has a “strong-buy” rating on the business services provider’s stock.
+Raymond James’ price objective indicates a potential upside of 10.90% from the company’s current price.

-In other news, Director Kevin M. Murai sold 4,600 shares of the stock in a transaction that occurred on Tuesday, August 11th.
-The shares were sold at an average price of $130.46, for a total value of $600,116.00.
-Following the completion of the transaction, the director now directly owns 11,940 shares in the company, valued at $1,557,692.40.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Kevin M. Murai sold 5,233 shares of the stock in a transaction that occurred on Monday, July 13th.
-The shares were sold at an average price of $121.51, for a total transaction of $635,861.83.
-Following the sale, the director now directly owns 9,565 shares of the company’s stock, valued at $1,162,243.15.
+In other news, Director Dwight Steffensen sold 524 shares of the company’s stock in a transaction on Monday, July 20th.
+The shares were sold at an average price of $121.80, for a total transaction of $63,823.20.
+Following the completion of the sale, the director now owns 1,570 shares of the company’s stock, valued at $191,226.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider Peter Larocque sold 4,630 shares of the company’s stock in a transaction on Wednesday, July 15th.
+The stock was sold at an average price of $122.79, for a total transaction of $568,517.70.
+Following the sale, the insider now directly owns 21,646 shares of the company’s stock, valued at approximately $2,657,912.34.
 The disclosure for this sale can be found here.
-Insiders sold a total of 37,987 shares of company stock worth $4,729,703 in the last quarter.
+Insiders have sold 37,987 shares of company stock valued at $4,729,703 over the last 90 days.
 2.80% of the stock is currently owned by company insiders.

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Principal Financial Group Inc. lifted its stake in SYNNEX by 16.7% during the second quarter.
-Principal Financial Group Inc. now owns 361,843 shares of the business services provider’s stock valued at $43,339,000 after purchasing an additional 51,799 shares during the last quarter.
-Quadrature Capital Ltd purchased a new stake in shares of SYNNEX in the 2nd quarter valued at approximately $1,662,000.
-Handelsbanken Fonder AB purchased a new stake in shares of SYNNEX in the 2nd quarter valued at approximately $855,000.
-Nuveen Asset Management LLC lifted its position in shares of SYNNEX by 2.9% in the 2nd quarter.
-Nuveen Asset Management LLC now owns 381,655 shares of the business services provider’s stock valued at $45,711,000 after acquiring an additional 10,908 shares in the last quarter.
-Finally, Charles Schwab Investment Management Inc. lifted its position in shares of SYNNEX by 3.6% in the 2nd quarter.
-Charles Schwab Investment Management Inc. now owns 326,982 shares of the business services provider’s stock valued at $39,163,000 after acquiring an additional 11,509 shares in the last quarter.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Principal Financial Group Inc. grew its holdings in shares of SYNNEX by 16.7% during the second quarter.
+Principal Financial Group Inc. now owns 361,843 shares of the business services provider’s stock worth $43,339,000 after buying an additional 51,799 shares in the last quarter.
+Quadrature Capital Ltd purchased a new stake in shares of SYNNEX during the second quarter worth $1,662,000.
+Handelsbanken Fonder AB purchased a new stake in shares of SYNNEX in the second quarter valued at about $855,000.
+Nuveen Asset Management LLC grew its holdings in shares of SYNNEX by 2.9% in the second quarter.
+Nuveen Asset Management LLC now owns 381,655 shares of the business services provider’s stock valued at $45,711,000 after purchasing an additional 10,908 shares during the period.
+Finally, Charles Schwab Investment Management Inc. grew its holdings in shares of SYNNEX by 3.6% in the second quarter.
+Charles Schwab Investment Management Inc. now owns 326,982 shares of the business services provider’s stock valued at $39,163,000 after purchasing an additional 11,509 shares during the period.
 75.60% of the stock is owned by institutional investors and hedge funds.

 About SYNNEX